RMNCLDYO/gemini-ai-toolkit/README.md

 - **Chatbot (AI Assistant)**: Engage in dynamic, real-time dialogues similar to a chatbot.
 - **Image Analysis and Captioning**: Automatically generate descriptive captions or insights from images.
 - **Audio Analysis and Transcription**: Convert audio files into text or analyze their content.
-- **Text Generation**: Produce creative and contextually relevant text based on prompts.
+- **Text Generation**: Generate relevant and coherent text based on provided prompts.
 - **Streamed Responses**: Receive responses as they are generated for real-time interaction.
 - **JSON Mode**: Enable JSON-formatted responses for easier parsing and integration into applications.
 - **Flexible Configuration**: Customize the token limits, system prompt, stop sequences, temperature and more.